-This charitable foundation was started for inner city NYC Public High School students.
-The sole purpose of this budding mission is to make sure high school students have access to funds for a variety of things that encompass their academic years.
+This charitable foundation was started for the public high school students of The High School of Fashion Industries.
+The sole purpose of this budding mission is to make sure they have access to funds for a variety of things that encompass their academic years.

 I reach out to like minded beings that want our future citizens to have access to what others may see as ‘implied’.
 Small things like senior prom, senior trips, class ring, cap and gown, the yearbook and even participating in the graduation ceremony are unaffordable for some NYC families and are extremely important for a young adult graduating their home of four years.
 Other opportunities exist such as class trips, international trips, study abroad and athletic team participation and continued membership, that can accrue prices that are unreachable for these same students.
 How these ‘small things’ can enrich a teenagers life is unmeasurable.
 I want that to be their ‘normal’.